 Just above this on the corner of Calle Barranco del Abogado is another house that’s fully painted with graffiti.

-Head back down to Plaza Joe Strummer and up Calle Vistillas de los Ángeles, you’ll know it’s the right place because of the graffiti on the right hand side of the street.
+Head back down to Plaza Joe Strummer and then up Calle Vistillas de los Ángeles, you’ll know it’s the right place because of the graffiti on the righthand side of the street.

-There’s much more hidden around this area so keep hunting, or drop me a message and let me know specifics if you find anything great!
+There’s much more hidden around this area and it’s always changing, so keep hunting, or drop me a message and let me know specifics if you find anything great!

 Is graffiti in Granada a good thing?

 Street art in Granada isn’t without controversy.
 The government has at times painted over or made artists paint over their work, especially in the historical neighbourhoods.

 I love the street art in Granada, and I think it adds another element to the historical nature of this city.
 It bridges the gap between the ancient inhabitation and the wonderful history of the city and now.
 I think when it’s done in the right places and especially with the permission of property owners then there is no harm, and actually a benefit to the city.

 What’s your take on graffiti or street art, good or bad?
 Should it be in historical places like Granada or just in more modern cities?
 Have you ever taken a street art tour or deliberately went looking for graffiti and street art in a city you visited?
 Let me know!